 So, I slowly shifted out of some of these versions.
 It's a journey and a process that will probably take me a lifetime.

-But I am in no hurry because I am actually enjoying giving myself permission to really decide who I want to be and literally work on becoming that person.
+But I am in no hurry because I am actually enjoying giving myself permission to really decide who I want to be and literally work on becoming that person, especially now in my Second Spring.

 Sometimes it's hard work, on a daily basis.